puppetlabs/puppet-docs/source/pe/3.2/razor_reference.markdown

 ---

 The Razor API is REST-based.
-For best results, use this as the base URL for your calls:  `http://razor:8080/api`.
+For best results, use the following as the base URL for your calls:  `http://razor:8080/api`.

 **Note:** The following sections contain some example URL's that might be structured differently from the URLs your server uses.